 The EOA determined that there is projected deficit of commercial land in Salem's portion of the UGB, and it recommends meeting this need in several ways, including encouraging redevelopment of existing industrial and commercial areas and allowing or encouraging mixed-use development in downtown or other employment areas.
-The proposed zone change implements these recommendations and helps meet Salem's employment needs because it rezones an existing commercial area to a mixed-use zone, specifically the MU-II zone.
-The MU-II zone allows mixed-use development and facilitates the redevelopment of existing commercial development by allowing a broad mix of uses outright.
+The proposed zone change implements these recommendations and helps meet Salem's employment needs because it rezones an existing commercial area to mixed-use zoning, specifically the MU-II and MU-III zones.
+These zones allow mixed-use development and facilitates the redevelopment of existing commercial development by allowing a broad mix of uses outright.
 The proposed zone change therefore conforms with this goal.